Nisha1217/Dlithe_DataScience/README.md

 1)Car.ipynb

-This file uses "car data.csv" file and calculates price depending on the year written in Current_Year variable
+This file uses "car.csv" file and calculates price depending on the year written in Current_Year variable

 2)Covid.ipynb